hkaanturgut/Azure-WebApp-Infrastructure-Deployment-by-Terraform/README.md

 3 - Create 3 Subnets ( frontend , backend and middle subnet ) as we need 3 subnets when we use Load Balancer

-4 - Create a Load Balaner.
+4 - Create a Load Balancer.
 Create and connect new Public IP to the Load Balancer

 5 - Create a Storage Account to store the Virtual Machine Datas and Managed Disks ( independent from the containers that we use to store the BACKEND.TF )
 #